matter-labs/zksync-era/docs/specs/introduction.md

 # Introduction

 The goal of the ZK Stack is to power the internet of value.
-Value needs to be secured, and only blockchains are able provide the level of security that the internet needs.
+Value needs to be secured, and only blockchains are able to provide the level of security that the internet needs.
 The ZK Stack can be used to launch zero-knowledge rollups, which are extra secure blockchains.